Skin Cancer Checks, Diagnosis and Treatments

 We always use the most experienced pathology labs and Pathologists (Dermopathologists) for accurate results.
 Their quality of service is also bulk billing with no added fee for Histopathology.

-If you want to assess your risk of developing skin cancer, click here.
+If you want to assess your risk of developing skin cancer, use this skin cancer risk prediction tool.

 Elite Skin Clinic - Services